Five Steps to Overcome Your Cinderella Complex

 5 – Develop a New “Me First” Work Routine

-If you haven’t learned to set boundaries, chances are very high that you will always serve others first before you take care of your priorities.
+If you haven’t learned to set boundaries, chances are you will always put others first before you take care of your priorities.
 Over the long run, you might feel used and depleted.
 While it is okay to help others and be a giver, if you have been traumatized as a child, you will need to learn to stand up for yourself more and own your calendar at work.
 This is not always easy in the corporate world.

 Hence, I recommend starting with a baby step similar to the sacred space.
 Reserve 90 minutes in your calendar in the morning to work on your most important task of the day.
-Allow yourself not to be reachable and go to the gym or exercise before you do other work.
+Allow yourself to be unreachable, and go to the gym or exercise before you do any other work.